beling/book-pl/src/ch14-02-publishing-to-crates-io.md

 specify the module names in the `use` statements.

-To remove the internal organization from the public API, we can modify the `art` crate code in Listing 14-3 to add `pub use` statements to re-export the items at the top level, as shown in Listing 14-5:
+To remove the internal organization from the public API, we can modify the `art` crate code in listing 14-3 to add `pub use` statements to re-export the items at the top level, as shown in listing 14-5:

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust,ignore
 {{#rustdoc_include ../listings/ch14-more-about-cargo/listing-14-05/src/lib.rs:here}}